SERVIR/IISLogger/README.md

 ## Environment:
 ReadIISLogs.py has been developed with python 3.9, and makes use of compatible psycopg2, pandas, sqlalchemy, and pickle libraries, in addition to other standard python libs.
-A PostgresQL database was used in this project.
+A PostgreSQL database was used in this project.
 Psycopg2 is used for the DB connection when reading the latest log entry date/time.
 Sclalchemy's create_engine() is used for the DB connection when calling the pandas dataframe's to_sql() method to write the data to a table.
 The config/connection info for the required DB and table is included in the Pickle.py file.